hh/org/blog/content/post/provisioning-ghosts-in-the-machine.md

 weight = 2011
 lastmod = "Fri Oct 30 14:35:14 NZDT 2015"
 draft = true
+summary = I set this blog up in a few minutes using a chef-provisoining recipe, ghost-cookbook, and the new do-api-v2 support.
 +++

 I set this blog up in just a few minutes using https://github.com/cnunciato/ghost-cookbook and a simple chef-provisioning recipe and the new [do-api-v2](http://blog.ii.delivery/do-api-v2/) support.